tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 Thorough our design and implementation, we will report on the issues we faced and the solutions and decisions we took to overcome them, along with the justifications of such choices.
-We think this material can be of some interest to computer sciences students or beginners in providing them with a concrete and detailed example.
+We think this material can be of some interest to computer science students or beginners in providing them with a concrete and detailed example.

 The work will indeed be split into 3 main steps: